 Inbound: Inbound is a method of marketing that is about attracting prospects by educating them on solutions to their pain points.
-Also known as "permission marketing", Inbound let’s the user decide how much marketing they engage with.
-The method is broken down into 4 stages; Attract, Convert, Close and Delight.
+Also known as “permission marketing“, Inbound lets the user decide how much marketing they engage with.
+The method is broken down into 4 stages; Attract, Convert, Close, and Delight.
 The ultimate goal is not just closing the deal, but giving your new clients such amazing service that they promote you as well.
-SEO, PPC, Blogging, SMM, Lead Generation are some of the tactics used with Inbound Marketing.
+SEO, PPC, Blogging, SMM, and Lead Generation are some of the tactics used with Inbound Marketing.

-Growth Driven Design: Tradional website design services are usually a one-time commitment.
-You pay for the site, it goes up and you're done… until you need a redesign and the process starts over again.
+Growth Driven Design: Traditional website design services are usually a one-time commitment.
+You pay for the site, it goes up and you’re done until you need a redesign and the process starts over again.
 Growth Driven Design is a continual process that focuses on adjusting your site based on real user interaction.
 This is usually done on a monthly retainer and you end up with a better site that is optimized for your users.

 Backlinks: Backlinks are links from other websites to your website.
 Backlinks are the single most important factor when it comes to getting your site ranked.
 But it’s not just about how many, the types of links and the sites that link to you play a big role.
 Be wary of any company that tries to sell you bulk backlinks.